Contents

 Almost every drone has GNSS on board in order to maintain its position.
 But many people don't realise this: GNSS in itself is relatively inaccurate!
 Outside of cities, the position can only be determined with an accuracy of 5 to 10 metres.
 As a result, GNSS alone is not enough to keep a drone stable in one place.
 In practice, the positioning accuracy of non-RTK drones is "artificially" improved by IMU and visual sensors.
 However, this does not change the fact that we cannot precisely determine the position of our drone.

-With RTK, drones can achieve positioning accuracies of less than 1 cm horizontally and less than 1.5 cm vertically under ideal conditions.
+Under ideal conditions, drones can achieve positioning accuracies of less than 1 cm horizontally and less than 1.5 cm vertically with RTK.
 In practice, 3-4 cm accuracy(precision vs. accuracy) is possible without laying out a single control point.

 What options do I have for using RTK?